Geometry of ecological coexistence and niche differentiation: Methods and Results

 Defining the $\alpha$th component of $\mathbf C_i(\mathbf R^\star)$ to be,

 to linear order $g_i(\mathbf R^\star) \leq 0 $ is equivalent to,

-As shown in Figure \ref{fig:NonlinearPCH}, the consumption vectors now depend on the steady-state concentration $\mathbf R^\star$, and both the PCH and its faces deform as $\mathbf R^\star$ changes as parameters are varied.
+As shown in Fig.~\ref{fig:NonlinearPCH}, the consumption vectors now depend on the steady-state concentration $\mathbf R^\star$, and both the PCH and its faces deform as $\mathbf R^\star$ changes as parameters are varied.
 However, the PCH still contains a considerable amount of information about possible steady-states and transitions.
 Given steady-state resource and species abundances $\mathbf R^\star$ and $N_i^\star$, the consumption vectors corresponding to the surviving species still span a face of the PCH.
 In addition, we have found the PCH generally also captures the local steady-state structure including local transitions in steady-state behavior as a function of model parameter.
-The reason for this is because the structure of the PCH varies smoothly with $\mathbf R^\star$, so transitions between stably-coexisting subsets of species are represented by adjacent faces on the PCH (see the interactive demonstrations (appendix \ref{MMA-notebook-links}) to further understand utility and limitations).
+The reason for this is that the structure of the PCH varies smoothly with $\mathbf R^\star$, so transitions between stably coexisting subsets of species are represented by adjacent faces on the PCH (see the interactive demonstrations (appendix \ref{MMA-notebook-links}) to further understand utility and limitations).

-One crucial difference is that in the non-linear case not all faces present on a specific realization of the PCH (i.e. a PCH corresponding to a particular choice of parameters) necessarily represent realizable steady-states.
+One crucial difference is that in the nonlinear case not all faces present on a specific realization of the PCH (i.e. a PCH corresponding to a particular choice of parameters) necessarily represent realizable steady-states.
 This is because as $\mathbf R^\star$ and $N_i^\star$ change, new faces can form and disappear.
-Since the PCH depends on linearizing the growth rate, it does not have any global information about non-linear effects.
+Since the PCH depends on linearizing the growth rate, it does not have any global information about nonlinear effects.
+Information about these nonlinear effects is captured fully by looking to the infeasible region as described in Sec.~\ref{sec:resource-space-geom}.
+However, with a moderate number of resources, the infeasible region in high-dimensions is difficult to visualize and compute, especially for nonlinear growth rates.
+Because the PCH can be computed efficiently using convex hull algorithms, it is a useful tool for understanding the local structure of transitions between steady-states in high-dimensional systems, even when growth rates may be nonlinear.